Improvements and fixes

 - Security updates to Windows App Platform and Frameworks, Windows Hyper-V, Windows Storage and Filesystems, Windows Fundamentals, Windows Kernel, Windows Server, and the Microsoft JET Database Engine.

 For more information about the resolved security vulnerabilities, please refer to the Security Update Guide.

 Known issues in this update

-After installing this update, Internet Explorer 10 may have authentication issues.
+After installing this update, Internet Explorer 10 and other applications that use WININET.DLL may have authentication issues.
 This occurs when two or more people use the same user account for multiple, concurrent login sessions on the same Windows Server machine, including Remote Desktop Protocol (RDP) and Terminal Server logons.
 Symptoms reported by customers include, but may not be limited to: